 2 Ways to Choose the Best and Most Effective Healthy Spices

 Common sense dictates that the best ways to incorporate more of these and other holiday herbs and spices into your daily regimen isn’t through candy canes and processed eggnog.
-So how can you take full advantage of what nature has to offer without sacrificing all the enjoyment that comes with savoring that delectable slice of pumpkin pie and a seasonal cocktail with your friends and family around a crackling fire?
+So how can you take full advantage of what nature has to offer without sacrificing all the enjoyment that comes with that slice of pumpkin pie and a seasonal cocktail?

 #1.
 Choose only organic, non-irradiated herbs and spices.

 Many commercial brands available at your local grocery store pre-treat their herbs and spices with irradiation, a process that is meant to kill off any lingering bacteria or other contaminants that might be lingering inside the containers.
 But irradiation also kills off much or all of their nutrient content, while also leaving behind toxic byproducts like formaldehyde, formic acid, and benzene – yuck!

 Your best bet is to choose only organic, non-irradiated herbs and spice sold by reputable brands.

 #2.
 Make your own holiday treats, cocktails, and meals using only real herbs.

 Convenience has its place.
 But when it comes to your health, spending the extra time required to make your own holiday meals and sweets using only real organic herbs and spices can make all the difference in whether or not they’re helping your body or hurting it.